mozilla/marketplace-constants/README.md

 The content of these files are generated from multiple sources:

-* Python code copied out of the various marketplace repositories
+* Python code from this repository (originally copied out of the various marketplace repositories)
 * JSON code pulled from the Mozilla SVN servers

-If you want to update any constants from SVN, or add in any new constants, then run the generate script to build out the new files.
-Compare the differences, add or remove any files from git and commit.
+If you want to update any constants from SVN, or add in any new constants, then run the generate script to build out the new files once you are done.
+Compare the differences, then add or remove any files from git and commit.